How much do your employees know about data privacy?

 Measures such as the General Data Protection Regulation (GDPR) and the California Consumer Protection Act (CCPA) help raise awareness of the need for data privacy.
-More and more people are realizing how their digital footprint is being used by large corporations.
+More and more people are realizing how large corporations are leveraging their personal information.

-It’s important that companies talk about data privacy as part of building a cyber security aware culture.
-When your employees understand how their data is being used by websites and companies, they are more likely to think twice about sharing their personal data and credentials online.
+Companies must talk about data privacy to build a security-aware culture.
+When your employees understand how websites and companies are using their data, they are more likely to think twice about sharing their personal data and credentials online.

 How To Make Data Privacy A Year-Round Focus